 More information about financial aid and scholarships at Portland State can be found through PSU's Financial Aid office.
 All new students should apply for centrally awarded scholarships through www.pdx.edu/scholarships.
 The deadline for applications is February 1.
 New and continuing students should also inquire about scholarship opportunities available through academic colleges and departments.

 Portland State has faculty representatives on campus who coordinate nationally recognized fellowship opportunities available to our outstanding students.
 National fellowships, scholarships, and awards fall into many categories, ranging from support for undergraduate or graduate education, to specific year-long internship programs, to study, research, or projects abroad.
 Unlike financial aid, most of these highly competitive awards are merit-based; need is not usually a factor.

 A number of these national fellowships require applicants, whether current students or alumni, to apply through their colleges or universities.
-Current Honors Program students interested in national scholarships and fellowships should carefully review fellowship descriptions and meet with Leena Shrestha, University Honors Adviser and Scholarship Liaison, to discuss these opportunities.
+Current Honors College students interested in national scholarships and fellowships should carefully review fellowship descriptions and meet with Brianna Avery, the Honors Academic Adviser, or Leena Shrestha, PSU's Scholarship Liaison, to discuss these opportunities.